 Project Engineer Must-Have Resume Skills and Keywords

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Project Engineer positions.
-The top three keywords represent 42.66% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how AutoCAD, Electricity, and Mechanical Engineering match up to employer job descriptions.
-Submittals, Vendor Management, and Assembly Line represent a very decent share of skills found on resumes for Project Engineer with 26.14% of the total.
-At 31.21%, Civil Engineering, Solidworks, Computer Aided Design, and Compliance appear far less frequently, but are still a significant portion of the 10 top Project Engineer skills and qualifications found on resumes.
+The top three keywords represent 43.3% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Project Management, AutoCAD, and Technical match up to employer job descriptions.
+MS Office, Analysis, and Mechanical Engineering represent a very decent share of skills found on resumes for Project Engineer with 28.7% of the total.
+At 28%, Submittals, Electricity, Documentation, and Scheduling appear far less frequently, but are still a significant portion of the 10 top Project Engineer skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Project Engineer job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Project Engineer on their resumes.